MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-servicenow-to-microsoft-cloud-app-security.md

     ![connect ServiceNow](media/connect-servicenow.png "connect ServiceNow")

-8. In the popup, add your ServiceNow user ID, password, instance URL, Client ID, and Client secret in the appropriate boxes.
+8. In the pop-up, add your ServiceNow user ID, password, instance URL, Client ID, and Client secret in the appropriate boxes.
 To find your ServiceNow User ID, in the ServiceNow portal, go to **Users** and then locate your name in the table.

     ![ServiceNow user ID](media/servicenow-userid.png)